Wednesday, February 11, 2026

 pg367 - The military council thought it was time our people knew the truth.
 The emperor has been accused of taking a hundred million dollars of state money and hiding it in a Swiss bank account.

 pg - Ethiopia doesn't matter to the West, I say, stating the obvious.
-We offer the nothing they can exploit
+We offer the nothing they can exploit.

 pg395 - So, the Derg did what the Derg always does and started rounding up everyone suspected not only of fighting, but even of thinking of fighting.